-When your windows are drafty, it is time to replace them.
+When your windows are drafty, it is time to replace them with energy-efficient windows.
 Drafty windows will not provide the insulation your home needs to keep warm air in and cold air out.
 This will eventually lead to lower energy efficiency and higher heating bills.

 Drafty windows may also signify that the glass or window seals are no longer effective, which can result in increased moisture, mold and mildew growth in your home.